300 Participants Needed

 Yes, if you are currently using medications that affect sleep-wake functioning, you will need to stop taking them to participate in this trial.

-What data supports the effectiveness of the treatment SHIFT for Shift Work Sleep Disorder?
+What evidence suggests that the SHIFT app is effective for Shift Work Sleep Disorder?

 This trial is for night shift workers who often get less than 7 hours of sleep during the day, can stick to a set sleep schedule after work, and work shifts starting between 6 PM and 2 AM.
 Participants must be willing to use the SHIFT app and follow its light exposure advice, work at least four night shifts per month, and have certain scores indicating sleepiness or insomnia.
 It's not for those with bipolar disorder, changing shift schedules, pregnancy, substance issues, on sleep-impacting meds or with other serious sleep disorders.